riotschoolacc/MSM-Server-Tools/README.md

 * Params
   * All params are required to be inputted as JSON which MSM Server Tools will convert to an SFSObject and send to the servers.

-* Sending
 * Send (Wait)
   * Send a request and wait for a response.
 (Will timeout based on your [settings](#settings) if not responded by then.)
 Usually used for retrieving game Databases in the loading screen such as `db_monster` which sends the user all Monster Databases.
   * Will log in the textbox the response once you get one.

 * Send (No Wait)
   * Send a request without waiting for a response.
 Usually used for actions such as `gs_update_structure` which updates a structure via its given user_structure_id.

-* Documentation
-  * Creates a window with documentation on how to send requests.

 For more information check out [The documentation of pyfox2x](https://github.com/MSM-Hacks/pyfox2x).